 Meetings and meeting tools

-Here, you’ll find a list of tools folks at 18F use to schedule meetings, along with information about some specific meetings at 18F.
+Here, you’ll find a list of tools folks at TTS use to schedule meetings, along with information about some specific meetings at TTS.

 Our agency maintains a formal meeting, conference, and event policy which may be found here.
-The most applicable part of this policy for 18F is the approval requirement for internal meetings that require the travel of more than six employees or will cost more than $10,000.
+The most applicable part of this policy for TTS is the approval requirement for internal meetings that require the travel of more than six employees or will cost more than $10,000.
 For these meetings, approval of both the Commissioner of the Technology Transformation Service and the Deputy Administrator of GSA via the Salesforce Event Tracker system.
-For further information and help getting your request submitted, please contact our 18F Director of Operations (Patrick Bateman).
+For further information and help getting your request submitted, please go to the #training-conferences Slack channel.

 Remember that you can book time on your own calendar.
 We recommend blocking off your own “free” time in two-to-four hour chunks to complete tasks.